1. Introduction

 In the most recent android versions, writing to certain locations has been highly restricted.
 Therefore, developers might get file permission errors.

-By default, Nixar will try to write its content to EXTERNAL_STORAGE.
-But it is a bit confusing and complicated to allow the same access on all devices.
+it is a bit confusing and complicated to allow the same access on all devices.

 Due to this fact, the most recent version of Nixar includes a new api that allows the end users to set the Nixar home directory.